Cardinals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

 - The Cardinals did not cover its most recent game with a spread.
-St. Louis' last three contests have finished above the total, and the average total during that stretch was 8.5.
+St. Louis games have finished above the total four consecutive times, and the average total in this span was 8.4 runs.

 Cardinals Betting Records & Stats

-- The Cardinals have gone 6-6 in games they were favored on the moneyline (winning 50% of those games).
+- The Cardinals have been the moneyline favorite 13 total times this season.
+They've finished 6-7 in those games.

-- St. Louis has a record of 2-2 when it has played as moneyline favorites with odds of -165 or shorter (50% winning percentage).
+- St. Louis has played as moneyline favorites of -185 or shorter in just two games this season, which it lost both.

-- The implied moneyline probablility in this matchup gives the Cardinals a 62.3% chance to win.
+- Based on this contest's moneyline, the Cardinals' implied win probability is 64.9%.

-- St. Louis has played in 17 games with a set over/under, and have combined with its opponents to go over the total seven times (7-10-0).
+- St. Louis has combined with opponents to go over the total eight times this season for an 8-10-0 record against the over/under.

-- The Cardinals have had a spread set for only one outing this season, and they did not cover.
+- The Cardinals have had a spread set for only one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.